 Keep your jewelry dry.
 Don’t store it in the bathroom or wear it while you are working out.
 If it becomes wet due to hand washing or weather, dry your jewelry with a cloth.

 Store your jewelry carefully.
 Keep your jewelry in a closed jewelry box.
-If you have metal pieces that are especially susceptible to tarnishing, store them in a ziplock or other airtight bag.
+If you have metal pieces that are especially susceptible to tarnishing, store them in a ziploc or other airtight bag.
 You can also store your jewelry with 3M Tarnishing Strips to keep tarnish away.

 Clean your jewelry.
 I primarily use 3 ways to clean my jewelry, which all work well for me.
 Which brings me to the purpose of this post, which is: